Should you build your website from scratch or use a website building platform? The answer isn't always cut and dry.

-A static HTML website is made up of a library of HTML files, one HTML file for each page on the site.
-When a visitor visits a static website, their browser makes a request to the server, and the server returns a single HTML file (and likely some accompanying style sheets and scripts) to display the page in the browser.
+A static HTML website is composed of a library of HTML files — one HTML file for each page on the site.
+When a visitor lands on a static website, their browser makes a request to the server, and the server returns a single HTML file (and likely some accompanying style sheets and scripts) to display the page in the browser.
 A static HTML page looks the same to every visitor, and can only be changed if a programmer modifies the HTML code themselves.

 While static HTML sites are relatively simple to create (one HTML file = one web page), they’re inefficient to maintain since all personalized or dynamic content must be coded straight into the HTML file, and any site-wide changes must be made inside each HTML file.
 Therefore, maintaining a large static website would take a lot of time and effort.

-Dynamic websites can also be programmed from scratch, but they’re more commonly implemented with a website builder, platform, or CMS like WordPress, as we’ll see next.
+Dynamic websites can also be programmed from scratch, but they’re more commonly implemented with a website builder, platform, or CMS like WordPress.

-Now that we have a brief overview of the differences between building and managing a site on WordPress and building and managing a static HTML site, let’s clarify a possible misconception: Does WordPress use HTML?
+Now that we have a brief overview of the differences between building and managing a static HTML site vs a WordPress site, let’s talk about how WordPress and HTML work together.

 The long answer is that WordPress is not primarily written in HTML.
 Its core software — as well as WordPress plugins and themes — are primarily written with PHP, a programming language that controls how a WordPress site interacts and connects with its database.

 PHP is a server-side language, which means it runs entirely on the server that hosts the website.
-So when a site visitor types in one of your page’s URL, the PHP code on your server receives that request and pulls the relevant content from your WordPress database.
+So when a site visitor types in your webpage’s URLs, the PHP code on your server receives that request and pulls the relevant content from your WordPress database.
 It then converts that content into an HTML file (and the accompanying CSS files) and sends them back to the visitor who made the request.
 Because the WordPress core is written in PHP, third-party developers can also create plugins and themes that run on their own PHP files.
 These plugins and themes are often free or relatively inexpensive to use to customize the look and feel of your website without having to code it yourself.

-So, while a WordPress site will look and function the same as a static HTML site to end users, the process of how its content and functionality is stored and delivered to those users is very different.
+So, while a WordPress site will look and function the same as a static HTML site to end-users, the process of how the content is sorted and delivered to those users is very different.

 Let's look at what this means in terms of speed.

 Online consumers don’t want to waste time waiting for a website to load.
-In fact, page speed is so important to the user experience that Google began including it as one of its ranking factors in 2010 for desktop and 2018 for mobile.
-Its main reason for including speed in its algorithm was that data showed visitors spent less time on slower sites.
-According to a study by Google, as page load time goes from one second to 10 seconds, the probability of a mobile site visitor bouncing increases 123%.
+In fact, page speed is so important to the user experience that Google began including it as one of its ranking factors for desktop and mobile.
+The main reason for including speed in its algorithm was because data showed visitors spent less time on slower sites.
+According to a 2021 study by Website Builder Expert, 1 in 4 visitors abandon a site that takes more than 4 seconds to load.

 To ensure you provide a good user experience and reduce bounce rate on your site, you have to consider speed when deciding how to build your site.
 Let’s compare the speed of WordPress and HTML sites below.